JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

     down to two simple steps: defining an outcome space (using [`OutcomeSpace`](@ref)), then estimating a probability distribution (using a [`ProbabilitiesEstimator`](@ref)), then plugging the estimated probabilities into a discrete estimator of the information measure definition ([`DiscreteInfoEstimator`](@ref)).
-2. **Differential/continuous** information measures are functions of [probability density functions](https://en.wikipedia.org/wiki/Probability_density_function), which are *integrals*.
+2. **Differential or continuous** information measures are functions of [probability density functions](https://en.wikipedia.org/wiki/Probability_density_function), which are *integrals*.
 Computing differential information measures therefore rely on estimating some density functional.
 For this task, we provide [`DifferentialInfoEstimator`](@ref)s,